mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

 ### Gibbs Sampling Example: P( S | +r)

-We're going to generate one sample from our BNs.
+We're going to generate one sample from our BNs, Cloudy, Sprinkler, Rain, WetGrass.
 Our evidence is +r.

 - Step 1: Fix evidence
     - R = +r
     - ![](../imgs/cs188_BNs_Sampling_GS_sample_step1.png)
 - Step 2: Initialize other variables
     - Randomly
         - say we pick +c, -s, -w
     - ![](../imgs/cs188_BNs_Sampling_GS_sample_step2.png)
 - Steps 3: Repeat
     - Choose a non-evidence variable X
         - this choice here is also supposed to be random
         - so you randomly pick one of your non-evidence variables as your current variable , that you're going to update
     - Resample X from P( X | all other variables)
+        - Note: **It is not your Bayes Net**.
+Your Bayes Net has P( X | it's parents )
     - ![](../imgs/cs188_BNs_Sampling_GS_sample_step3.png)
         - we picked S , we uninstantiated it
-            - now we compute the conditional distribution for S : P(S|+c,+r,-w)
+            - so we compute the conditional distribution for S : P(S|+c,+r,-w)
                 - this distribution can answer some query very efficiently
             - sample from that distribution ,  and we happen to sample +s
         - again, we randomly pick C